Quit Drinking

 If you decide that Al-Anon or Alateen isn’t the right fit for you, there are other options available!

-• Other support groups, such as SMART Recovery Family & Friends or Co-Dependents Anonymous (CoDA), have different vibes.
-SMART recovery, for example, is more rooted in science (so if talking about a higher power isn’t for you, this might be the way to go).
-CoDA focuses more on relationship patterns.
+• Other support groups, such as SMART Recovery Family & Friends or Co-Dependents Anonymous (CoDA) have a different vibe to them.
+SMART recovery, for example, is more rooted in science (so if talking about a higher power isn’t for you, this might be the way to go) and CoDA focuses more on relationship patterns.

 • Therapy and counseling options might be great fits for some.